goldshtn/spark-workshop/python/lab5-streaming.md

 #### Task 3: Looking for Civil Unrest

 You're now ready to run the program and look for civil unrest!
-From a terminal window, navigate to the Spark installation directory (`~/spark` on the VirtualBox appliance) and run:
+From a terminal window, navigate to the Spark installation directory (`~/spark` on the appliance) and run:

 ```
 bin/spark-submit ~/data/analysis.py